Board of Directors

 Matthew Martel

-Matthew James Martel is a highly accomplished business professional with a diverse background in strategic planning, project management, human resources, and executive recruitment.
-With a Master’s Degree in Technology, Entrepreneurship & Innovation from Saint Mary’s University and a Bachelor of Management in Entrepreneurship & Innovation from Dalhousie University, Matthew brings a wealth of knowledge and experience to any organization he serves.
+Matthew is a highly accomplished business professional with a diverse background in strategic planning, project management, human resources, and executive recruitment.
+With a Master’s Degree in Technology, Entrepreneurship & Innovation from Saint Mary’s University and a Bachelor of Management in Entrepreneurship & Innovation from Dalhousie University, he brings a wealth of knowledge and experience to any organization he serves.
 Currently, Matthew serves as the Chief Executive Officer for the Black Business Initiative in Halifax, where he is responsible for designing and implementing business strategies, establishing policies that promote company culture and vision, and overseeing daily operations.
 He also leads employees to encourage maximum performance and dedication and evaluates performance by analyzing and interpreting data and metrics.

 Joan McArthur-Blair